 Debt settlement involves a debtor negotiating with their creditors (or enlisting a company to do so on their behalf) to reduce debt.
 Debtors attempting to settle debts on their own could save money in settlement fees that companies charge, but as evidenced in some Freedom Debt Relief reviews, many burdened consumers seek debt settlement services for the support and guidance as much as they do the negotiating expertise.

 On the other hand, bankruptcy is a more extreme method if one can get past going to court.
 Declaring chapter 7 could wipe away all debt and in as short as three-to-five months.
 However, in exchange for debt forgiveness, the court will attempt to liquidate a debtor’s personal assets to pay creditors.
 Chapter 7 also stays on credit reports for up to 10 years.
 Declaring chapter 13 protects personal assets but requires payments to be made to a court for three-to-five years.
 Chapter 13 stays on credit reports for up to seven years.
+The best way to get credit report is to do it as soon as possible!

 Some strategies are smarter than others when it comes to escaping credit card debt, but the only plan that is straight-up stupid is doing nothing about it at all.
 Let one of these plans illuminate your path forward.